tylerlrhodes/blog2/content/posts/book-review-anger-madness-daimonic.md

 like it is actually a fact, and I can't find where this is factually proved.
 Email me the link which proves mental illness is *caused* by genetics, preferably a link to each \*proof\* for each \*illness\* in the DSM, and, well, I'd love to see it.
-(There is a way to "prove" this).

 To sum it up and end this review, because this is a topic I could go on forever about, this is a pretty good book to read.
 It might not